jamunozlab/tedehamo/README.md

 The directory Data contains the values reported for the thermodynamic quantities in Figs. 2 and 3 of Ref.
 1, for ordered (B2) and disordered (A2) simulations.

 References:
-[1] Diaz-Caraveo, C., KC, B., and Muñoz San Martín, J. "Lattice dynamics and free energies of Fe-V alloys with thermal and chemical disorder."
+[1] Diaz-Caraveo, C., KC, B., and Muñoz San Martín, J. A. "Lattice dynamics and free energies of Fe-V alloys with thermal and chemical disorder."
 Journal of Physics: Condensed Matter (2024).